SabreTools/MPF/CHANGELIST.md

 - Fix protection sanitization and add regression tests
 - Update to DIC 20211101
 - Add protection sanitization for StarForce
+- Trim filenames for DVD protection from DIC

 ### 2.1 (2021-07-22)
 - Enum, no more